efabless/openlane2/docs/source/contributors/docs.md

 Directory `docs/source/` contains all of the page's content.
 You can add pages by creating the corresponding file in that folder.
-Then you need to add your page to the Table of Contents in `index.rst`.
+Then you need to add your page to the Table of Contents in `index.md`.
 Or if you want it to be in category, then modify the Table of Contents of said category.
 If you want to create new category than take a look at the source code of existing category.